-SEDA College (Victoria) is a not-for-profit organisation, but seeks to generate an annual surplus from operating activities in order to adequately invest in the ongoing development and enhancement of the College facilities and programs.
+SEDA College (Victoria) is a not-for-profit organisation but seeks to generate an annual surplus from operating activities in order to adequately invest in the ongoing development and enhancement of the College facilities and programs.
 This is essential for the College to ensure the high quality of education we aim to provide for our students.

-SEDA College's Finance Sub-Committee currently comprises six members and meets seven times annually.
+SEDA College's Finance Sub-Committee currently comprises five members and meets several times annually.
 This Sub-Committee has direct responsibility for overseeing the financial operations of the College and for risk management, in particular approving the annual budget, reviewing the monthly results and annual financial statements.
 This Committee reports to the College Board.
 The College prepares annual financial statements which are audited by ShineWing Australia.
 SEDA College derives the majority of its operating revenue from Government grants and tuition fees (see Figure 1).
+In recognition of the impacts of the COVID-19 pandemic the College provided all families with a rebate against their 2020 fees.

-During 2019 the majority of the operational expenditure related to staffing and curriculum costs (see Figure 2).
-The College achieved a total profit in this year of trading of \$1.005 million.
+During 2020 the majority of the operational expenditure related to staffing and curriculum costs (see Figure 2).
+The College achieved a total profit in this year of trading of \$2.25 million.
 This was achieved due to strong enrolments and a sustained focus on prudent expenditure control.
 The accumulated surplus has been retained for future development of the College's facilities.